Alanis-C3/COP4533-Programming-Assignment-2/README.md

 * Time complexity for FIFO = O(m)
 * Time complexity for LRU = O(m*k)
 * Time complexity for OPTFF = O(m*log(k))
+* All output data is printed in the terminal

 # **Written Component**